 Breast-Feeding a Sick Baby

-If your baby becomes ill or develops a minor viral illness, such as a cold, flu, or diarrhea, it is best to continue your breast-feeding routine.
+If your baby has signs of a minor illness (such as cold symptoms or mild diarrhea), it is best to continue your breast-feeding routine.
 Breast milk provides your baby with the best possible nutrition.

 If your baby is too ill to breast-feed, try cup-feeding.
 With this technique, you feed your baby collected breast milk.
-Take your baby to visit a health professional if he or she eats very little or not at all.
+Take your baby to a doctor if he or she eats very little or not at all.

 eMedicineHealth Medical Reference from Healthwise